chenxingqiang/secret-learn/doc/faq.rst

 Deep learning and reinforcement learning both require a rich vocabulary to define an architecture, with deep learning additionally requiring GPUs for efficient computing.
-However, neither of these fit within the design constraints of jax-sklearn.
-As a result, deep learning and reinforcement learning are currently out of scope for what jax-sklearn seeks to achieve.
+However, neither of these fit within the design constraints of secret-learn.
+As a result, deep learning and reinforcement learning are currently out of scope for what secret-learn seeks to achieve.

 You can find more information about the addition of GPU support at `Will you add GPU support?`_.

-Note that jax-sklearn currently implements a simple multilayer perceptron in :mod:`xlearn.neural_network`.
+Note that secret-learn currently implements a simple multilayer perceptron in :mod:`xlearn.neural_network`.
 We will only accept bug fixes for this module.
 If you want to implement more complex deep learning models, please turn to popular deep learning frameworks such as